amulya0615/coutureAI/README.md

 # CoutureAl: Clothing Image Generator Using Stable Diffusion Pipeline

-CoutureAl is a cutting-edge application designed to empower users to visualize their unique clothing ideas through realistic image generation.
-By leveraging the Stable Diffusion pipeline, CoutureAl allows users to input detailed descriptions of their envisioned outfits and receive high-quality images that bring their fashion dreams to life.
+CoutureAI is a fashion-tech application designed to transform personalized clothing descriptions into realistic visual designs using state-of-the-art generative AI.
+Powered by the Stable Diffusion pipeline, CoutureAI empowers users to experiment with their creativity in fashion by generating high-quality outfit images from natural language inputs.

 ## Model and Dataset Used
 - Stable Diffusion: https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5